 A Manual Control has an OFF/RUN/START switch on the control panel.
-It may also have an ON/OFF preheat switch.
-The control shuts down the genset under low oil pressure and high engine temperature conditions.
+The control automatically shuts down the generator set in the event of low oil pressure or high engine temperature.
 The fuse protects the control circuits from shorts to ground.
 See Figure 3-1 or 3-2.